-5. LAND USE ALTERNATIVES AND GROWTH REALLOCATION
+6. LAND USE ALTERNATIVES AND GROWTH REALLOCATION

-Ridership forecasts for the North Corridor were based on the 2040 LRTP (Trend) plans for which the land use in the Corridor, and in station areas, was adjusted and generally made denser, to support fixed-guideway transit.
-Land use scenarios were paired with transit technologies being analyzed by the Florida Department of Transportation's Project Development & Environment Team, as follows:
+Ridership forecasts for the North Corridor were based on 2040 plans for which the land use in the Corridor, and in station areas, was adjusted and generally made denser, to support fixed-guideway transit.
+Land use scenarios were paired with transit technologies being analyzed by the Florida Department of Transportation's Project Development & Environment (PD&E) Team, as follows:

-- Lower Scenario Bus rapid transit (BRT) - Medium Scenario At-grade heavy rail transit (HRT) - High Scenario Elevated HRT - Preferred Scenario Similar to the High scenario, using public input of two charettes.
+- Lower densities Bus rapid transit (BRT) - Medium densities At-grade heavy rail transit (HRT) - High densities Elevated HRT - Final densities Similar to the "High densities" scenario, using public input of two charettes (Appendices 2 and 3)

-Local land use plans for cities in the Corridor - Miami Gardens and Opa-Locka - plus the Miami-Dade plan for unincorporated areas, provide more growth in the Corridor and station areas than in the existing, adopted 2040 land uses, but at differing levels.
-The methods and rules for increasing the densities in the Corridor and station areas are explained in detail in the document in Appendix 3.11 In every case, the land use decisions were made by careful analysis of appropriate changes conducted by the Corridor study land use planners.
+Local land use plans for cities in the Corridor - Miami Gardens and Opa-Locka - plus the Miami-Dade plan for unincorporated areas, provide more growth in the Corridor and station areas than in the existing, adopted 2040 uses of the Long Range Transportation Plan (LRTP), but at differing levels.
+The methods and rules for increasing the densities in the Corridor and station areas are explained in detail in the document in Appendix 4.11 In every case, the land use decisions were made by careful analysis of appropriate changes conducted by the Corridor study land use planners.